cosmos/sdk-tutorials/starport-blog/01-index.md

 ## Overview

-Let's take a quick look at what Starport has generated for us. `app/app.go` file imports and configures SDK modules and creates a constructor for our application that extends a [basic SDK application](https://docs.cosmos.network/master/core/baseapp.html) among other things.
+Let's take a quick look at what Starport has generated for us. [`app/app.go`](https://docs.cosmos.network/master/basics/app-anatomy.html#core-application-file) file imports and configures SDK modules and creates a constructor for our application that extends a [basic SDK application](https://docs.cosmos.network/master/core/baseapp.html) among other things.
 This app will use only a couple standard modules bundled with Cosmos SDK (including `auth` for dealing with accounts and `bank` for handling coin transfers) and one module (`x/blog`) that will contain custom functionality.

-In `cmd` directory we have source files of two programs for interacting with our application: `blogd` can configure genesis and launch the app and `blogcli` contains commands to send transactions and start an HTTP API server.
+In `cmd` directory we have source files of two programs for interacting with our application: `blogd` starts a full-node for your blockchian and `blogcli` enables you to query the full-node, either to update the state by sending a transaction or to read it via a query.

-This blog app will store data in a persistent key-value store.
+This blog app will store data in a persistent [key-value store](https://docs.cosmos.network/master/core/store.html).
 Similarly to most key-value stores, you can retrieve, delete, update, and loop through keys to obtain the values you are interested in.

 We’ll be creating a simple blog-like application, so let’s define the first type, the `Post`.